r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 - Reflection - Matt Graeber's method<br />

       Matt Graeber (@mattifestation) tweeted an awesome one line AMSI bypass.
 Like many other things by Matt, this is my favorite.
-It doesn't need elevated shell and there is no notification to the user but the automatic script block logging.
+It doesn't need elevated shell and there is no notification to the user.

 <br />